Frequently Asked Questions

 If you know or suspect that someone knows your password and/or memorable word you should tell us immediately and we will suspend your online account to prevent unauthorised access.
 We may do this without giving you prior notice if we suspect someone knows your password or if we see any unusual activity on your account.
 If we do suspend your online account we will re-register you to allow you to continue to securely use your account.

-• I have a joint account online.
-Can the second account holder log in to the account?
+• I have a joint account.
+Can the other account holder log into the account?